Grozny State Oil Technical University: Institute of Construction, Architecture and Design

 The institute is located in the historic center of the city of Grozny in academic building No 2.
 The history of the Institute dates back to 1950 when the Construction Department was opened.

-It is the Chechen Republic's only higher educational establishment to prepare civil engineers as of December 2021.
-It is claimed that the institute's alumni are involved in 90% of structures built in the Chechen Republic.
+It was the Chechen Republic's only higher educational establishment to prepare civil engineers as of December 2021.
 Both undergraduate and postgraduate degrees are offered in Russian.
-There are 52 teachers, including nine doctors of science and 26 candidates of science.